PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 1: End-to-end RowClone

-We make two major observations: First, the benefit in copy \emph{throughput} provided by RowClone-Copy increases from 317.5$\times{}$ \juan{for} 8 KiB \juan{arrays} to 364.8$\times{}$ \juan{for} 8 MiB arrays.
-The throughput improvement provided by RowClone-Copy increases as the array size increases.
-This increase saturates when the array size hits 1 MiB.
-We observe that as the array size increases, the throughput \atb{of the CPU-copy baseline does not increase linearly with the array size until 1 MiB.
-We attribute this to the interference in the memory bus caused by the cache blocks that are being evicted from the cache as the microbenchmark accesses the arrays in a streaming manner}.
-Second, the \emph{latency} of a RowClone-Copy operation to copy 8 KiB in DRAM (using pumolib) is only 58 CPU cycles. \atb{This time is spent on (i) running the pumolib function that executes memory requests (e.g., STORE instructions ) to store data in the instruction and flag registers in the POC to ask the memory controller to perform a RowClone operation, (ii) waiting for the memory controller to respond with an acknowledgment}.
+\revdel{Second, the \emph{latency} of a RowClone-Copy operation to copy 8 KiB in DRAM (using pumolib) is only 58 CPU cycles. \atb{This time is spent on (i) running the pumolib function that executes memory requests (e.g., \omi{\emph{store}} instructions ) to store data in the instruction and flag registers in the POC to ask the memory controller to perform a RowClone operation, (ii) waiting for the memory controller to respond with an acknowledgment}.
 The latency of executing RowClone-Copy increases \emph{linearly} with the array size. {We make similar observations for RowClone-Initialize.
 RowClone-Initialize can provide nearly the half of the throughput improvement provided RowClone-Copy, 182.4$\times{}$ over the CPU-Initialization baseline.
-Because the CPU needs to execute only half as many instructions compared to copy operations (one load and one store) in initialization operations (one store), it can perform an initialization operation approximately two times faster than a copy operation for the same array size.}
+Because the CPU needs to execute only half as many instructions compared to copy operations (one load and one store) in initialization operations (one store), it can perform an initialization operation approximately two times faster than a copy operation for the same array size.}}